 a conservative design approach has its merits.

 If the aid is not achieving its availability objective, the Authority should ascertain the reasons for this and implement actions that remedy the situation.
-IALA has recommended that if a facility cannot achieve an availability of 95% (ie. 50 days out per 1000 days) after reasonable endeavours, consideration should be given to withdrawing the facility (as an aid to navigation).
+IALA has recommended that if a facility cannot achieve an availability of 95% (i.e. 50 days out per 1000 days) after reasonable endeavours, consideration should be given to withdrawing the facility (as an aid to navigation).

 If a single aid within a group is performing above its availability objective, it could be due to either technical or environmental reasons.
 If the performance difference occurs between sites using similar equipment, and this trend has been established for some time, the Authority should investigate the reasons for the difference.